FoxShell/shide/README.md

 # shide
-Shide is a library that exposes the power of kwcore to VFP9
+Shide is a library that exposes the power of [kawix/core](https://github.com/kodhework/kawix) to VFP9

 NOTE: Works on VFP9 and in VFP10 Advanced (by cheng) 32/64 bits